 Graduate Academic Programs in Healthcare Ethics

-All Healthcare Ethics (HCE) programs include academic courses and clinical ethics rotations or internships.
+All Healthcare Ethics and Catholic Healthcare Ethics programs include academic courses and clinical ethics rotations or internships.
 Students may study full-time or part-time.
-Part-time students must take a minimum of 2 courses each fall and spring semester.
-Typically, HCE degree courses are taught in the afternoon and evening.
+Part-time students must take a minimum of two courses each fall and spring semester.
+Typically, courses are taught in the afternoon and evening.

 The courses are designed with a focus on research competencies.
 This will better facilitate the writing of dissertations.